ibm-cloud-docs/transit-gateway/create-gre.md

 {: #tg-api-adding-gre-connection-transit-gateway}
 {: api}

-For more information (including Java, Node, Python and Go examples), see "Add Connection to a Transit Gateway" in the [Transit Gateway API reference](/apidocs/transit-gateway?code=java#create-transit-gateway-connection).
+For more information, see [Adds a connection to a Transit Gateway](/apidocs/transit-gateway?code=java#create-transit-gateway-connection) in the Transit Gateway API reference.
 {: note}

 ### Example Request